COORDINATED SCHOOL HEALTH

 Coordinated School Health is consistent with Abraham Maslow’s Hierarchy of Needs, which proposes that children’s chances for success are greatly reduced without efforts to enhance their physical and emotional well-being.

-The North Little Rock School District is working to optimize programs in its schools and community that help our children and staff learn and live healthier lives!
+The North Little Rock School District is working to optimize programs in our schools and community that help our children and staff learn and live healthier lives!

 CONTACT INFORMATION